Do you feel uncomfortable or daunted by the idea of talking about your mental health at work?

 Provide examples of tasks or situations you're finding hard and explain how that's affecting your performance.

-This will really help your boss understand your situation.
+This can help your boss understand your situation.
 They may be able to offer solutions or advice on how you can manage work.
-They may also refer you to any support that may be available.
+They may also provide you with referrals or resources.

 Are there any adjustments I could ask my employer for?